Check Point: History

 Check Point was established in Ramat Gan, Israel in 1993, by Gil Shwed (CEO As of 2016), Marius Nacht (Chairman As of 2016) and Shlomo Kramer (who left Check Point in 2003).
 Shwed had the initial idea for the company's core technology known as stateful inspection, which became the foundation for the company's first product, FireWall-1; soon afterwards they also developed one of the world's first VPN products, VPN-1.
 Shwed developed the idea while serving in the Unit 8200 of the Israel Defense Forces, where he worked on securing classified networks.

 Initial funding of US$250,000 was provided by venture capital fund BRM Group.

 In 1994 Check Point signed an OEM agreement with Sun Microsystems, followed by a distribution agreement with HP in 1995.
 The same year, the U.S. head office was established in Redwood City, California.

 By February 1996, the company was named worldwide firewall market leader by IDC, with a market share of 40 percent.
 In June 1996 Check Point raised $67 million from its initial public offering on NASDAQ.

 In 1998, Check Point established a partnership with Nokia, which bundled Check Point's Software with Nokia's computer Network Security Appliances.

 In 2003, a class-action lawsuit was filed against Check Point over violation of the Securities Exchange Act by failing to disclose major financial information.

-On 14 August 2003 Check Point opened its branch in India's capital, Delhi (with the legal name Check Point Software Technologies India Pvt.
+On August 14, 2003, Check Point opened its branch in India's capital, Delhi (with the legal name Check Point Software Technologies India Pvt.
 Ltd.).
 Eyal Desheh was the first director appointed in India.

 During the first decade of the 21st century Check Point started acquiring other IT security companies, including Nokia's network security business unit in 2009.

+In 2018, the company discovered malware, which it named "AdultSwine", that was found programmed into around 60 apps on the Google Play Store, primarily those aimed at children.
+The bug would display pornographic ads that, when clicked on, would instruct victims to download more malicious software in an attempt to steal personal data.
+It's estimated that between 3 and 7 million users may have been infected.

 In 2019, researchers at Check Point found a security breach in Xiaomi phone apps.
 The security flaw was reported preinstalled.

-Check Point is presently focused on what it calls "fifth generation cyber security," or “Gen V.” It identifies the fifth generation as focused on large-scale and fast moving attacks across mobile, cloud and on-premise networks that easily bypass the conventional, static detection-based defenses being used by most organizations today.

 Over the years many employees who worked at Check Point have left to start their own software companies.
-These include Shlomo Kremer, who started Imperva; Nir Zuk, who founded Palo Alto Networks; Ruvi Kitov and Reuven Harrison of Tufin; Yonadav Leitersdorf, who founded Indeni; and Avi Shua, who founded Orca Security;
+These include Shlomo Kramer, who started Imperva; Nir Zuk, who founded Palo Alto Networks; Ruvi Kitov and Reuven Harrison of Tufin; Yonadav Leitersdorf, who founded Indeni; and Avi Shua, who founded Orca Security.

-On 23 July 2020, Aryaka confirmed an alliance with Check Point Software Technologies to optimize the SD-WAN system operated by Aryaka Cloud-First, and Check Point CloudGuard Link and CloudGuard Edge to provide optimized protection and SD-WAN as-a-Service.
+In December 2024, Gil Shwed moved to become Executive Chairman of the Board of Check Point.
+Nadav Zafrir joined Check Point as the new Chief Executive Officer.